AgoraIO/Agora-WordPress/readme.txt

 Version 2.0.2
 Resolves an issue with certain frameworks not enquing the RTM SDK correctly.
 - [82](https://github.com/AgoraIO/Agora-WordPress/pull/82)

+Version 2.0.3
+Resolves an issue with certain frameworks not enquing the RTM SDK correctly in full screen template.

 == Frequently Asked Questions ==
 #1.
 Why don't my project credentials (App ID and App Certificate) get saved when I input them on the Settings tab?